ravenusmc/Fall_pics/README.md

 following api for the project: Pexels which may be found at the following link: https://www.npmjs.com/package/pexels-api-wrapper.
 This is my first project using the VUE-CLI.
 It originally was supposed to be a small project but as I learned more about VUE I've expanded it out.
+The ultimate goal will be to use some VUEX and add some graphs of weather data.
+Well see how it turns out.

 ## Build Setup